6 Charitable Giving Strategies to Ease Your Tax Burden

 • All charitable foundations and trusts must distribute 5% to charity every year.
 If you set up a private vehicle, you are responsible for ensuring that happens.
 Since donor-advised funds pool money from multiple donors and are managed by a financial institution, you don’t have to worry about that.

-• Donor-advised funds are inexpensive to establish and maintain (set-up is usually free, and ongoing fees are typically about 1% annually).
+• Donor-advised fund accounts are inexpensive to establish and maintain (set-up is usually free, and ongoing fees are typically about 1% annually).
 On the other hand, setting up a private structure requires the assistance of a lawyer and tax advisor.

-These factors make donor-advised funds the clear choice for most people, with only the wealthiest of families qualifying for private foundation establishment.
-The only caveat is that donor-advised funds only take cash or securities, and all donations must go to qualified non-profits.
+These factors make donor-advised funds the clear choice for most people, with only the wealthiest families qualifying for private foundation establishment.
+The only caveat is that donor-advised funds only take cash or securities, and all donations must go to qualified non-profits, such as 501(c)(3) public charities.

 Here are some examples of how this vehicle could be beneficial.